 - Sets the base color of the painting, so even if you don't cover every single area with another layer of paint, there is still color rather than blaring white.

-I always have a standard palette of Ivory Black, French Ultramarine Blue, Cobalt Blue, Sap Green, Alizarin Crimson, Raw/Burnt Umber, Burnt Sienna, Cadmium Orange Medium, Yellow Ochre, Cadmium Yellow Medium and Titanium White.
+I always have a standard palette of Ivory Black, French Ultramarine Blue, Cobalt Blue, Sap Green, Alizarin Crimson, Raw/Burnt Umber, Burnt Sienna, and Cadmium Orange Medium, Yellow Ochre, Cadmium Yellow Medium, and Titanium White.

 - Start thinking in terms of what colors I see and the harmony I want to create.

 - Mentally moves me from my task list/logical mentality to my painting, creating and seeing colors and shapes mentality.
 I'm switching to the right side of my brain.

 - Quickly grab that color and mix others from my standard palette while in the painting process.

 Now, I will also say, I don't always premix, but when I do premix, the painting process is a lot more elegant and easy.

 5. Define Highlights and Lay In The Darks